 - Don't Look at Me!: Calendar Girl covers her face with a mask at all times, at the risk of her Berserk Button.

-- The Fashionista: Has a costumes for all four seasons.
+- The Fashionista: She has a costumes for all four seasons.

-- Gender Flip: Is based on Calendar Man.
+- Gender Flip: She is loosely based on Calendar Man.

 - I Am Not Pretty: Ageism in Hollywood killed her career, and she keeps her "old, ugly" face hidden from the world because of it.
 She's not that old and has maintained her youthful appearance.

-- Ink-Suit Actor: Sela Ward is the spiting image of Page, and has a similar backstory of being turned down for roles for being "too old".
+- Ink-Suit Actor: Sela Ward is the spitting image of Page, and has a similar backstory of being turned down for roles for being "too old".